vmware-tanzu/velero/site/content/docs/main/csi.md

 For more details on how each plugin works, see the [CSI plugin repo][2]'s documentation.

+## Bypass the volumes type check when using only CSI volumes in a multi-tenant environment

+In a multi-tenant environment, the use of class pvLister can cause some permission issues.
+If using only CSI volumes, defining the environment variable ONLY_CSI=True in the docker-compose.yml file using Velero's image will allow to bypass the call to pvLister.

 [1]: customize-installation.md#enable-server-side-features
 [2]: https://github.com/vmware-tanzu/velero-plugin-for-csi/
 [3]: https://hub.docker.com/repository/docker/velero/velero-plugin-for-csi